marcjac1990/Interview/README.md

 # Interview

 PLEASE!
-After finnish the interview tasks please create in your gihhub repository and send to us link with solved tasks.
+After finnish the interview tasks please create repo in your gihhub repository and send to us link with solved tasks.